Quick Start Guide

 Anonymous quick test

 You can run an anonymous tunnel without a tunnel ID/secret.
-A unique FQDN is assigned and persisted in .cruma_tunnel_cache in the directory where you run the command:
+A unique FQDN is assigned and persisted in the agent cache directory (see cruma show-cache; it falls back to .cruma-tunnel-cache if an OS cache dir is unavailable):

 This is great for quick local tests; anonymous tunnels have tighter limits (see Rate Limits & Fair Use).

 This assumes your service is running locally on port 8080.
-Replace TUNNEL_ID and SECRET_KEY with the values you received for the beta.
+Replace TUNNEL_ID and SECRET_KEY with the values from your account.

 You’ll receive the public URL after the tunnel is established.